Office of the Registrar

 Loss, destruction, change of name, and theft are the only reasons for which a diploma will be replaced.
 We do not issue duplicate diplomas.

-Applications for replacement diplomas may be mailed to one of the following addresses:
+Applications for replacement diplomas may be mailed to the following address:

 Office of the Registrar